-Connect external sensors, small character displays, multi-RGB LED chains and many other peripherals.
+Connect external sensors, small character displays, RGB LED chains, GPS receivers and many other peripherals.
 This block supports UART (3.3V), I2C, and SPI serial interface protocols.
 There is a ten wire screw terminal connector on back for connecting wires to the block.

 There are many vendors to purchase sensors, sensor breakout boards, RGB LED chains, and small LCD character displays that can be connected to Interstacks.
 Some include Adafruit, Sparkfun, and Digikey.

 There are a very large number of external devices that can be connected to the Interstacks Serial block using one of the three standard serial protocols.
 The serial block can communicate using all three types of serial connections simultaneously.
 Each type of serial communication has specific properties that are set in the Stackbuilder Property Editor that define their behavior.

 To set properties in Stackbuilder: Select the Serial block by clicking on it once.
 Click in the “Property Editor” in the bottom right, in the “Initial Value” column for the property you want to edit (if a character or string, use quotes).

 Serial Connector – Looking into back

 DC Out is 3.3V if property Voltage is 1 (default).
 5V if property Voltage is 0.
 Can supply 400 mA.

 RGB LED chains